 - Enter the section "Security" in your Google account.

-- You will see the last access date of each device linked to your account.
+- You will be able to see the last access date of each device linked to your account.

 Is it possible to receive notifications about new devices that connect to my Google account?